 Award-winning business author Dean Lindsay is a powerful keynote speaker with a humorous and engaging approach.
-He has been hailed as ‘America’s Progress Agent’ by The Strategic HR Forum as well as:
+He has been hailed as ‘America’s Progress Agent’ by The Strategic HR Forum, ‘Outstanding Thought Leader on Building Priceless Business Relationships’ by Sales and Marketing Executives International and a ‘Master of Progress’ by Jay Conrad Levinson, Father of Guerilla Marketing.

 Change happens.
 We can’t avoid change.